Taitdanielle/TheNailHutt/README.md

 **404 and 500 error pages**
 Custom 404 and 500 pages contain heading, short information about the error and a button "Back Home".
 As well as that, they display navbar that allows users to come back easily to any page if they got lost.
-## Features Left to Impliment
+## Features Left to Impliment: :construction:
-rating, reiews, social log in more products ans services
+* Rating to the project and services
+* Reviews section for people to review te experience,
+* Adding other ways to log in such as Social Log ins for easy access
+* More variety in products
+* More services
-## Information Architecture
+## Information Architecture:
 #### Database Choice
 During the development phase I worked with sqlite3 database which is installed with Django.
 For deployment(production), a PostgreSQL database is provided by Heroku as an add-on.